 - Lots and lots about COMMEDIA DELL’ARTE from Judith Chaffee.

-- From Jean Renoir’s “The Golden Coach”, a reenactment of a commedia dell’arte performance, in which the characters Harlequin (another incarnation of Trickster) and Columbine present a Renaissance version of the Marx Brothers’ mirror routine from “Duck Soup” (see the BOOK LINKS page).
+- From Jean Renoir’s “The Golden Coach”, a reenactment of a commedia dell’arte performance, in which the characters Harlequin (another incarnation of Trickster) and Columbine present a Renaissance version of the Marx Brothers’ mirror routine from “Duck Soup” (BOOK LINKS).
 Harlequin also demonstrates use of the battochio (slap stick).

 - Some readers think that my reference to Japan’s Kanamara Matsuri festival (or, as I call it, Penispalooza) is a joke; you can read about it here and see images from it here.